Spencer-Weston/NBApredict/README.md

 1. Scrape and store team statistics, game results, and betting lines.
 2. Generate predictions for each NBA game, compare the prediction to the betting line, and store the results.

+## Project Overview
+### Directories
+* run - The run directory holds two scripts, daily.py and all.py.
+The daily script will set the project to run daily while the all script runs the project when called
+* scrapers - The scrapers folder holds scripts for scaping data. scraper.py's scrape_all() function will scrape all season, team, and betting line data.
+To just scrape one type of data, call the desired data's scrape function.
+For example, line_scraper.scrape() will scrape betting lines.
+* database - This directory holds three scripts. database/database holds a Database class.
+The database class controls table access and creation. database/manipulator holds the DataManipulator class which manipulates input data for table creation and insertion.
+The primary function is DataManipulator.get_sql_types() which returns a dictionary of SQl types to generate tables with.
+This allows the data, usually returned from a scraper function, to dictate the table stored in the database.
+Finally, getters.py has functions which return specific queries or datatypes from the database.

+* path.py - contains functions to determine relative paths throughout the project

 ## The Model
 As of now, the model uses a linear regression based on the [Four Factors of Basketball Success](https://www.basketball-reference.com/about/factors.html) which encapsulates shooting, turnovers, rebounding, and free throws.
 Further, we include the opposing four factors, which are how a team's opponents perform on the four factors in aggregate.
 Thus, each team has eight variables, and the model uses sixteen variables (eight for each team) for each prediction.
 The target, Y, or dependent variable is home Margin of Victory (MOV).
 Away MOV is simply the inverse of home MOV.

+### What are betting lines?
 MOV is targeted because it provides an easy comparison with two types of betting lines, the spread and moneyline.
 Here's what the spread and moneyline might look like for a matchup between the Milwaukee Bucks and Atlanta Hawks:

 Milwaukee Bucks (Home):
 1. Spread: -8